-2. Technology: Some homework may require a basic scientific calculator.
+- 1. Text: Calculus, Early Transcendentals (7th Edition) By James Stewart.
+If you must use an earlier edition, then it is up to you to get together with someone and work out which homework problems are assigned. - 2.
+Technology: Some homework may require a basic scientific calculator.
 Calculators may not be used on exams or quizzes unless announced in advance.
-In these cases, you may not use a calculator that can perform symbolic manipulation (these are called CAS for Computer Algebra System), but you may use a graphing calculator.
-If you're not sure about your calculator, please ask in advance.
+In these cases, you may not use a calculator that can perform symbolic manipulation (these are called CAS for Computer Algebra System), but you may use a graphing calculator- any cheap scientific calculator will suffice.